 Stress.
 Cortisol, the body’s stress hormone, is released whenever we’re feeling stressed.
 When this happens your hormone’s activity is inhibited, and hormonal balance is thrown out of whack.
 When the adrenals are stressed, the increased need for cortisol depletes the progesterone levels used in making cortisol.
-As more progesterone is used for cortisol production, less is available to balance estrogen – leading to increased estrogen levels.
+As more progesterone is used for cortisol production, less is available to balance estrogen—leading to increased estrogen levels.

-There are many ways to naturally decrease estrogen levels!
+The good news—There are many ways to naturally decrease estrogen levels!

-As with any major diet and lifestyle changes, it takes at least 6-12 months of consistent change, along with natural therapies to bring about real change in the body when living with Estrogen Dominance.
-So don’t give up when things get tough, I promise that these changes will be worth it in the long run!
+As with any major diet and lifestyle changes, it takes at least 6-12 months of consistent change, along with natural therapies, to bring about real change in the body when living with estrogen dominance.
+So don’t give up when things get tough—I promise that these changes will be worth it in the long run!

 It’s important to AVOID foods that increase estrogen levels in the body.
-The top foods to stay away from include :
+The top foods to stay away from include:

 Don’t be overwhelmed by supplement options that help with estrogen dominance!
 I’ve rounded up my fav five to help you navigate the supplement world:

 Magnesium: Not only does magnesium allow the body to absorb calcium, it also regulates the pituitary gland, which in turn regulates hormone levels.
 The pituitary gland regulates the production of FSH (follicular stimulating) and LH (luteinizing) that in turn regulate the production of estrogen and progesterone.
-When it is lacking, your body will produce less of necessary hormones that keep your reproductive system in good shape.
+When it is lacking, your body will produce less of the hormones necessary to keep your reproductive system in good shape.
 Boosting your magnesium can help to heal PMS, PCOS, adrenal fatigue, menopausal symptoms, and all other hormone-cycle related health problems.
 And the great news is that once your magnesium levels are balanced, the positive changes happen fast.

 Vitamin B6: Vitamin B6 helps to regulate your hormones.
 One research study has shown that taking Vitamin B6 at doses of 200-800 mg/day can reduce blood estrogen levels and result in improvements in PMS symptoms.
 Research has also shown that women with high levels of Vitamin B6 have lowered their chances of miscarriage by 50% and improved their fertility by 120%.

 Maca: Maca works by controlling estrogen and progesterone in the body.
 Estrogen or progesterone levels that are high or low at the wrong time can keep a woman from becoming pregnant or keep her from carrying a pregnancy to term.
-Taking maca may help to balance the estrogen to progesterone ratio which is essential to getting pregnant successfully and carrying a healthy, full term pregnancy.
+Taking maca may help to balance the estrogen to progesterone ratio which is essential to getting pregnant successfully and carrying a healthy, full-term pregnancy.
 Check out this blog post to find out why Maca is GREAT for fertility.

 DIM-Evail: DIM (diindolylmethane), is a compound that helps to support healthy estrogen metabolism.
-DIM balances the hormones by breaking down estrogen and removing it from the body..
+DIM balances the hormones by breaking down estrogen and removing it from the body.

 Lifestyle changes are some of the most effective ways to help naturally balance your estrogen levels.
-The following lifestyle suggestions compliment your dietary and nutrition changes.
+The following lifestyle suggestions complement your dietary and nutrition changes.
 I suggest implementing as many of the following as possible.

 Clean Up Your Environment